jvinol/G1FinalProject/README.md

 2. Extract the file and place it inside the /PCD Python Scripts directory.

 3. Use the point_cloud_sample_ply_pcd_convert.py file to convert the ply data obtained on the above website into a pcd dataset.
+Do not forget to change the data filename as well as the filename to where the converted data will be saved

-4. Use point_cloud_sample_pcd.py to save the data
+4. Use point_cloud_sample_pcd.py to view the environment.
+Change the filename to match that set in the above script

 A video example of the Open3D visualization can be seen in our presentation found <ins>[here](https://docs.google.com/presentation/d/1lRZsxsvUOAIYw7n4Ee_mOIopluhwSt4a05aiQCqFNEw/edit#slide=id.g1a41337ac68_0_108)</ins> in slide 15.